chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-header "In Conclusion" wc:Eakin's art studens bathing 2.jpg

 Thomas Eakins was a late-nineteenth century American painter, photographer, student of human anatomy, and professor of drawing.
+As the focus of this essay, *William Rush Carving His Allegorical Figure of the Schuylkill River* is a complete representation of what he loves and stands for in art, skillfully communicated by his masterful compostion: the artist at work, the woman in quiet contemplation, and of course, the nude model.